 What crop will it be the next time?
 As more and more of our food production is outsourced to China, Mexico, Chile (and the next new frontier is Africa) due to our demand for cheaper food, regardless of the quality and safety, California farms are closing down and going out of business.
 California at one time was the primary source of the fruit consumed in America.
 Now more than half of our fruit is imported.
 If more and more farms close down, and we can no longer feed our country, what security will we have?
 We have already seen garlic fall prey to the whims of one country and the shrewd speculations of a few investors.
 What will be next?
 And what will happen as the price of fuel continues to rise and we are dependent upon shipping our food all over the world because we have lost our local productive farms?
 And let’s not even get into the discussion about the carbon footprint of all of this.

 Where is the garlic you eat grown?
 If you live in the US, hopefully it is grown locally or in California, not shipped all the way from China.
-One way to tell is by the roots.
-American garlic has some of the roots left on the bottom.
-Due to USDA regulations to prevent importation of contaminated soil Chinese garlic has every bit of the roots cut off of the bottom of the head.
-Here is an example of the Chinese garlic.
+One way to tell if your garlic is imported or is US grown is by the roots.
+American garlic usually has some of the roots left on the bottom, though they may be clipped very close to the base.
+Due to the agricultural import regulations of many countries exporters of garlic remove all soil (which requires removing every bit of root mass) prior to export. (here are Canada’s regulations for all imported garlic except that from the US) Here is an example of imported garlic.
 Notice that the root area is actually indented as the roots are carved away completely.
+Every head will be like this and this is not the same as a few head with roots cut away and some clipped close.

 Here is an example of California grown garlic with the bits of root still attached to most of the heads: